 The final result?
 A completely mutated, unrecognisable wheat form from its former self.
 FrankenWheat.
 Whether it was safe to eat was another matter.
 Scientists certainly considered so at the time, but let's not forget the delicate fact that everyone involved was on the payroll of BigFood, so of course it got the green light for Go.
-We had to wait for history to reveal that result, which soon showed itself.
+We had to wait for history to reveal that result, which sure enough soon showed itself.

-The wheat that our ancestors had known, the 4ft-tall traditional Spelt plant that humans and livestock had survived perfectly well on for centuries, had now been mutated into an 18”, short, thick, stocky, semi-dwarf strain, as it was called.
+The wheat that our ancestors had known, the 4ft-tall traditional Spelt plant that humans and livestock had survived perfectly well on for centuries, had now been mutated into an 18”, short, thick, stocky, hybridized, semi-dwarf strain, as it was called.
 Its change in appearance was accompanied by multiple changes in its genetics, its biochemistry, and in particular its gluten proteins.
 And here's the rub - when products with this high-yield semi-dwarf wheat arrived on the newly-built supermarket shelves, the western world saw a dramatic increase in not only calorie intake, diabetes Type II and obesity, but also an explosion of multiple autoimmune diseases.

-I can still remember the day, back in the late 60's, when mum took me and my brother to this new, ultra-modern - and huge, the likes never seen before - shop on the high street.
+I can still remember the day, back in the mid-1960's, when mum took me and my brother to this new, ultra-modern - and huge, the likes never seen before - shop on the high street.
 It was called Waitrose, and it was described as a 'super' market, where mum could buy everything under one roof instead of dragging us kids up and down the High Street into lots of different shops.

 Leaky Gut is not a fad; it’s a phenomena, now considered an epidemic, that’s been created as a result of the increased use of man-made processed foods, antibiotics, chronic stresses and environmental toxins, all colluding to drive the disruptions in the gut function further, which allow the glutens to break through the gut membrane and create this systemic inflammation that's become all too common these days.

-All the health and nutrition models I've researched have been human studies so I can only quote from these, but it completely replicates what happens in our horses' gut systems, so here goes:
+All the health and nutrition models I've researched have been on human studies so I can only quote from these, but it completely replicates what happens in our horses' gut systems, so here goes: